jonatastb/jonatastb/README.md

 <h1 align="center">Welcome Visitor ☕</h1>
 <div align="center">
    I'm a passionate programmer who genuinely enjoys my work.
-My current role is as a full-stack developer, but I hold a special fondness for back-end development, with a strong interest in Laravel
+My current role is as a full-stack developer, but I hold a special fondness for back-end development, with a strong interest in Laravel.
 </div>

 <h3 align="center">Technologies 🤖</h3>